wcalandra5/wc5/_pages/about.md

 **Leading Youth Through Empowerment**, Wilmington, DE <span style="float: right;">August 2021 – May 2023</span>
 *Data Operations & IT Support Intern*
-- Overhauled legacy operations to Salesforce platform and created the ability to collect and analyze attendance data for 100+ students across all educational programs
+- Overhauled legacy operations to Salesforce platform and created ability to collect and analyze attendance data for 100+ students across all educational programs
 - Collaborated with Salesforce vendors to engineer efficient solutions to operational bottlenecks
 - Coordinated with the executive team to brainstorm new projects and directives involving the use of technological capabilities